starlingcode/via-dev-environment/README.md

 You will now be inside the VM and ready to build, flash, and hack firmware.

-When you're ready to stop the VM you can exit it by running the following command inside the VM:
+You can exit it by running the following command:

     exit